misterdjules/rfd/rfd/0035/README.md

 and this callback will be called *before* the callback within restify for the `.write()` or `.read()` method (depending on the type of query).

-If a "before" function is passed, this will be called at the beginning of the .write() or .read() method in the restify client, before anything is sent to the server.
+If a `before` function is passed, this will be called at the beginning of the `.write()` or `.read()` method in the restify client, before anything is sent to the server.
 It will be called with the following parameters:

 ```
 callback(err, opts, req, body);